 The Art of Suffering for Nothing

-"One of the hardest expressions of self-assertiveness is challenging your liniting beliefs."
+"One of the hardest expressions of self-assertiveness is challenging your limiting beliefs."
 Nathaniel Branden, The Six Pillars of Self-Esteem "Would you eat a worm?
 Or press the button and shock yourself?"
-You probably wouldn't expect to be asked such bizarre questions – but how would you answer anyway?
-If you say, "I'd never do that," …
+I imagine it's not every day you're asked something so bizarre, but indulge me: how would you answer?
+Say, "Pfft, no sane person would …